wendy-wm-wu/leetcode/README.md

 Note: there is a LOT more than can be said, but outlining up to this level is probably good enough for most interviews.

+### What does it mean to scale an architecture horizontally, instead of vertically?

+Horizontal scaling divides the load amongst many similar resources (can be done infinitely, with little incremental cost).
+Vertical scaling increases the power of a single resource (can be done only to a finite limit, and often at greater cost).